 The Town of Sainte-Anne is one of five communities outside of Winnipeg and Brandon that has an independent police force.
 The Sainte-Anne Police Department practices a visible, holistic approach to community policing, seeking to integrate with the neighborhoods, residents and community rather than focus solely on crime suppression.

-The Town of Sainte-Anne is a regional hub for many health services provided by South Eastman Health / Santé Sud-Est Inc. in the Northern District.
-The South Eastman Health region encompasses over 10,000 km2 and approximately 60,000 residents.
-Within this area, the Northern District covers 1,500 km2 with approximately 17,400 residents.
-The South Eastman Health Authority operates two health facilities, there are several private practice clinics: Seine River Medical Clinic; Seine River Dental Service; Seine Pharmacy; Ste.
+The Town of Sainte-Anne is a regional hub for many health services provided by Southern Health-Santé Sud.
+The Southern Health region encompasses over 27,025 km2 and approximately 183,000 residents.
+In addition there are several private practice clinics: Seine River Medical Clinic; Seine River Dental Service; Seine Pharmacy; Ste.
 Anne Physiotherapy & Sports Injury Clinic, and Ste.
 Anne Chiropractic Clinic.
 In total, the medical sector is the largest employer in the Town of Sainte-Anne.
 This concentration of regional medical services makes it an attractive community to seniors for the services themselves and to families for the employment opportunities.

 The Town of Ste.
 Anne has seen steady growth since 1981.
 As of the 2011 census the population grew to 1626, a 6% increase from the previous census in 2006 of 1534.
 This growth is higher than both the Rural Municipality of Ste.
 Anne and the Province of Manitoba, coming in at 3.9% and 5.2% respectively.